-is the largest discount store chain in the world, headquartered in Bentonville, Arkansas.
-It operates in the United States, Puerto Rico, Canada, Mexico, Central America, Brazil, Argentina, Africa (under Massmart), the United Kingdom (as ASDA), China, and Japan (as Seiyu and other brands).
+Walmart is the flagship brand name of Walmart Inc.,note the largest discount store chain in the world, headquartered in Bentonville, Arkansas.
+It operates in the United States, Puerto Rico, Canada, Mexico, Central America, Brazil, Argentina, Africa (under Massmart), China, and Japan (as Seiyu and other brands).
+It also owned Asda in the UK for a bit over 20 years after purchasing it in 1999, selling most of its stake to a British group in 2020 - however, it retains a minority stake in the company and thus still has somewhat of a presence over there.
+One of their most notable failed expansions was into Germany, which failed not because Germans dislike the concept per se,note but because others (like Aldi) were cheaper and had a long established customer base.
 Although highly popular, it is criticized for a number of things, most notably the fact that, at least in the US and Canada, it is vociferously anti-union, with low pay and benefits, even compared to its competitors.

 The chain has also developed Walmart Express, a smaller version whose main intent is to serve markets too small for a full-sized Walmart while still offering many of the same services, and Walmart Neighborhood Market, a grocery-only store.